As seen in:

 Lots of bilingual people know two languages fluently because they grew up in that kind of environment (for example, their parents spoke one language and at school a different language was spoken).
 In these cases, being bilingual just seems natural.

-Should you mention your bilingual skills in a resume?
+Should you mention being bilingual in a resume?

 Read more: How to List Languages on a Resume